 - Focus highlights for contextual elements

 - Multiple choices to edit the same blocks at once

 - Copy, relocate, and search blocks easily

 - Improved performance, you can see the changes instantly while editing.

 You can add backgrounds and gradients to improve website design experience.
 WordPress 5.5 brings background colors to blocks, groups, columns, media, and text.

 WordPress 5.5 is giving a hard time to the established page builders like Elementor or Divi.
-The new Block Navigation section helps to find elements of the block level content and makes the editing experience much better than before.
+The new Block Navigation section helps find elements of the block level content and makes the editing experience much better than before.

 New Measurements in WordPress 5.5

 This is another significant update for every severe designer.
 WordPress now supports all available measurement units.
 You can now choose ems, rems, percentages, VH, VW, and more.
-Also, WordPress 5.5 allows adjustments to line-height while typing, turning writing, and typesetting into a seamless experience.
+WordPress 5.5 allows adjustments to line-height while typing, turning writing, and typesetting into a seamless experience.